-Our class is planned to be fully in-person: lectures will be held in the classroom on Mondays, Wednesdays, and Fridays.
+Our class is planned to be fully in-person: lectures will be held in the classroom on Mondays and Wednesdays.
+It is generally expected that you attend class- a lot of learning happens as we discuss course content together.
 However, lecture recordings will be available to anyone who is unable to attend class (for illness, family circumstances, etc.).
-It is generally expected that you attend class- a lot of learning happens as we discuss course content together.
-But if you are feeling unwell, please do not feel the pressure to attend class!

-You can find the room recordings at the below links, following each class:
+You can find the room recordings via the link on Canvas.